 Pizza dough hydration means the water-to-flour ratio.
 The higher the hydration is, the more time a pizza will need to cook.

-However, in an electric oven, it’ll demand more time, and vice versa for a low-hydration pizza crust.
-So, if you notice your pizzas burning constantly, it can be because the hydration is lower: 50-60%, and your pizza oven temperature is high.
+However, an electric oven will demand more time, and vice versa for a low-hydration pizza crust.
+So, if you notice your pizzas burning constantly, it can be because the hydration is lower: 50-60% and your pizza oven temperature is high.

 Pizza toppings are the tastiest but most annoying when you overload your pizza.
 Pizza lovers often lose their pizza by burning it because of many toppings and sauces to secure more flavors.

-The result is that you’re gazing at the pizza toppings in your oven and waiting for them to be cooked, which takes more time, while the pizza’s crust is already burnt.
+The result is that you’re gazing at the pizza toppings in your oven and waiting for them to be cooked, which takes longer, while the pizza’s crust is already burnt.

 If you think you’ve been making this mistake, here are a few key points to remember:

-- Don’t load your pizza with many uncooked or watery toppings.
+- Only load your pizza with a few uncooked or watery toppings.

-- If you’re using raw toppings, please cook them a bit before spreading them on your pizza; you can saute them for this purpose.
+- If you’re using raw toppings, please cook or sautee them before spreading them on the curst.

 When cooking a pizza, you must balance how brown your pizza should be from top to bottom; it’s where the wood pizza ovens work.

-The pizza maestros keep checking the pizza bottom for doneness, then pick the pizza on pizza steel and color it near the flame.
-They don’t always wait for the pizza edges to be well done when the pizza is lying on a hot surface.
+The pizza maestros check the pizza bottom for doneness, then pick the pizza on steel and color it near the flame.
+They sometimes wait for the pizza edges to be well done when it is lying on a hot surface.

-Using too much flour when stretching the pizza crust
+14. Using too much flour When Stretching the Pizza Crust

-Why Does Pizza Bottom Burn in a Wood or Gas Pizza Oven?
+Why Causes the Pizza Bottom to Burn in a Wood or Gas Pizza Oven?

-Wood-fired or gas-fired pizza ovens work similarly.
-A huge fire makes the entire pizza oven: walls, floor, and roof hot and crest convection.
+Woodfired or gas-fired pizza ovens work similarly.
+A huge fire contributes to the entire pizza oven convection by heating the walls, floor, and roof.
 Yet, this temperature is far higher, almost 800-900F.

 Still, the stone surface is hotter near the heat source: wood or gas fire, and usually, it’s advisable not to place pizza near the heat source.

-Many things can burn a pizza in wood pizza, besides those mentioned in the second section of this article.
+Many things can burn a pizza in a woodfired oven besides those mentioned in the second section of this article.

 - You have a thin-crust pizza that can hardly tolerate such heat, or your crust is unevenly stretched.
 Some spots are thin, and others are thick, and that’s why the pizza is overcooked.